analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 * For use with the RISC-V core
 * Connects to the “RV JTAG” debug header (JH5)
 * This RISC-V debug adapter needs to be connected only for debugging the RISC-V core, but not for loading in general.
-Many of the examples in the MaximSDK are Arm-only.
+Many of the examples in the Microcontroller SDK are Arm-only.
 * RISC-V debugging does, in general, also require simultaneous debugging of the Arm M4 core.

 <img src="img/Olimex.jpg" alt="Olimex Debugger Connected" width="550"/>